 There are situations in which a court will not grant custody to either parent.
 This is most common when drugs, alcohol, or domestic violence are involved.
 A court may find that it is in the children's best interests to live with someone else.
 If neither parent has custody of the children and circumstances substantially change, the parents can request a child custody modification.
 The modification process is very similar to the initial custody process.

 There are attorneys in Minneapolis who specialize in family law issues.
 Consulting with one of these attorneys can make the child custody process a lot smoother, and can ensure that you have someone with experience advocating for your rights as a parent.
-If you want to learn more, get a free case review at no obligation today.
+If you want to learn more, contact a child custody lawyer in Minnesota today.

 Contact a qualified attorney.